-Experience the new, cutting-edge Toy Halls of Fame exhibit and discover five themed areas—imagine, create, build, move, and compete—where guests go hands-on with the toys beloved by generations.
-Displays featuring The Strong’s National Toy Hall of Fame inductees pair with displays featuring toy industry luminaries recognized by the Toy Industry Association's Toy Industry Hall of Fame.
+Experience the cutting-edge Toy Halls of Fame exhibit and go hands-on with iconic toys beloved by generations—and the people who changed how we play.
+Displays featuring The Strong’s National Toy Hall of Fame inductees pair with displays highlighting toy industry luminaries recognized by the Toy Association’s Toy Industry Hall of Fame.

 - Climb the dramatic exhibit staircase and view a gallery of 21 portraits of classic toys, some that move and interact with guests in humorous ways.

 - Marvel at a digital Jack-in-the-Box that displays animated favorite toy characters.

 - Step up to a 20-foot bubble tower and create virtual bubbles that can be moved and popped by motion-capture technology.

 - Orchestrate a dazzling music and light show with the Crayon Piano.